Advice and resources to support you with effective academic writing.

-You should also check any guidance given to you as part of your course.
-The conventions observed do vary between subject areas.
+You should also check any guidance given to you as part of your course course, as conventions vary between subject areas.

 One of the hardest things can be to get started writing an assignment.
 Sometimes this is a question of taking the time to reflect on what you are being asked to do in the assignment brief.